Paul Goldschmidt: Drafts and minor leagues

 The Los Angeles Dodgers selected Goldschmidt in the 49th round of the 2006 MLB draft.
 The Dodgers knew he was a long shot to sign with them, but selected him nonetheless.
 Goldschmidt played with the son of one of the Dodgers' scouts.
 The Arizona Diamondbacks selected Goldschmidt in the eighth round, with the 246th overall selection, of the 2009 MLB draft.
 He signed with the Diamondbacks, receiving a $95,000 signing bonus.
 The Diamondbacks assigned Goldschmidt to the Missoula Osprey of the Rookie-level Pioneer League, where he hit .334 and 18 home runs along with 62 RBIs in his first 74 professional games.
 The 18 home runs were a Missoula franchise record.
 The following year, playing for the Visalia Rawhide in the Class A-Advanced California League, he hit 35 home runs, the most for all Class A players, and one behind Mike Moustakas and Mark Trumbo for the Joe Bauman Home Run Award.
 He was selected as an all-star and won the California League Most Valuable Player Award.
 He was also named the Arizona Diamondbacks Minor League Player of the Year.

 In 2011, Goldschmidt played for the Mobile Bay Bears of the Class AA Southern League.
 He had a .306 batting average, 30 home runs, and 94 RBIs in 103 games played through the end of July, leading all minor leaguers in home runs and RBIs, while his 82 walks was third-best.
 After the season, Goldschmidt was again named the Diamondbacks' player of the year, a Baseball America first-team Minor League All-Star, Class AA all-star first baseman, Southern League all-star first baseman, and the Southern League's Most Valuable Player.

 Arizona Diamondbacks (2011–2018)

 2011–2014

-The Diamondbacks promoted Goldschmidt to the major leagues on August 1, 2011.
-The Diamondbacks intended to platoon Goldschmidt with Xavier Nady.
+The Diamondbacks promoted Goldschmidt to the major leagues on August 1, 2011, intending to platoon him with Xavier Nady.
 Goldschmidt recorded a base hit in his first MLB at-bat on August 1, and hit his first MLB home run the next day off San Francisco Giants pitcher Tim Lincecum.
 After Nady broke his wrist in mid-August, the Diamondbacks signed Lyle Overbay to replace him.
 Goldschmidt credited Overbay for his mentorship.
 Goldschmidt struck out 20 times in his first 44 MLB at-bats.
 In his rookie season, Goldschmidt batted .250 with eight home runs and 26 RBI in 48 games.